jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

 Overall we saw a general concordance whereby strains from the same host genera clustered together, but the relationships between these clades did not match the phylogenetic relationships between the hosts.
 See main publication for further discussion on the interpretation of the trees topologies.

-<a id="r118-pre--and-post-14k-bp-observation-verification"></a>
 ### R11.8 Pre- and Post-14k BP Observation Verification

 In the trees generated above, we also observed that single deep sequenced pre-14ky BP individual (Red Lady/EMN001) _always_ clustered with Neanderthals, whereas post-14ky BP individuals mostly fell with modern day humans.

 #### R11.8.1 Production dataset overlapping positions analysis

 One possible cause of this clustering could be that the two clades could represent different species (due to sub-optimal reference selection), and therefore the clustering of the Red Lady of El Mirón (EMN001) with the Neanderthals is because they share the same regions of the genome, which are not present in the other clade (leading to more similar distance calculations).
 Alternatively, the Neanderthals and EMN001 may have very small regions of the genome covered (given their age) and the distance calculated is just highly conserved regions with low diversity.

 To check this, we built a distribution of the numbers of positions present in both of of all pair-wise combinations of humans individuals.
 Then we can calculated the median number of overlapping SNPs of EMN001 with each Neanderthals, and the same for each human individual - and see if the EMN001/Neanderthal median fell outside the range of the EMN001/Human and Human/Human combinations.